rwieruch/blog_robinwieruch_content/blog/node-js-express-tutorial/index.md

 );
 ```

-The route points to the root of your domain: `http://localhost:3000/` which can also be used as `http://localhost:3000` without the trailing slash.
+The route points to the root (`/`) of your domain.
+In the browser, you can visit this route with `http://localhost:3000/` or `http://localhost:3000` without the trailing slash.
 Once you save the file, the application should restart automatically due to our setup.
 You can verify it on the command line.
-Afterward, visit the browser at `http://localhost:3000` to see what it outputs for you.
-You should see the printed *"Hello World!"* there.
+Afterward, visit the browser to see what it outputs for you.
+You should see the printed "Hello World!" there.
 In our code, we are using the `res` object's `send` method to send something back to our client application.
 Whereas the `res` object is everything we need related to specifiyng a *response* for our client, the `req` object is everything we get from this particular *request* from our client.
 That's it for your first route in Express.js.
 We will learn more about routes and how to interact with them later.

-Essentially every Express application is a just **a series of routing and middleware function calls**.
+Essentially every Express application is a just a series of routing and middleware function calls.
 You have seen the former, the routing with a single route, previously for the `http://localhost:3000` URL or `/` route.
 You can extend the application with additional URIs (e.g. `http://localhost:3000/example`) by using routes in Express.js (e.g. `/example`) as shown before.
 Try it yourself!

 ## Middleware in Express.js